jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_A--UsersAndPermissions.md

 	$ ls -la
 	$ id

 What are the permissions for the /home account?

+	:

 What is your `uid` and `gid` for your neighbor's Pi?

+	:

 What groups is this user in?

+	:

-You can disconnect from your neighbor's pi using:
+You can disconnect from your neighbor's pi using `exit` which will close that shell:

+	$ man exit
 	$ exit